Vanishing theorem for tame harmonic bundles via $L^2$-cohomology

 is satisfied, where $V$ carries the induced the parabolic structure from $(E,{}_{\bm{a}}E,\theta)$, i.e. ${}_{\bm{a}}V:=V\cap {}_{\bm{a}}E.$ A parabolic Higgs bundle $(E,{}_{\bm{a}}E,\theta)$ is \emph{poly-stable} if it is a direct sum of slope stable parabolic Higgs bundles.
 By \cite{IS07}, $(E,{}_{\bm{a}}E,\theta)$ is called \emph{locally abelian} if in a Zariski neighborhood of any point $x\in X$ there is an isomorphism between the underlying parabolic vector bundle $(E,{}_{\bm{a}}E)$ and a direct sum of parabolic line bundles.

-By the celebrated Simpson-Mochizuki correspondence \cite[Theorem 9.4]{Moc09}, a parabolic Higgs bundle $(E,{}_{\bm{a}}E,\theta)$ on $(X,D)$ is poly-stable with trivial parabolic degrees and locally abelian if and only if it is induced by a tame harmonic bundle over $X-D$ defined in \cref{sec:prolongation}.
-Based on this deep theorem, our theorem can thus be restated as follows. \begin{cor} Let $(E, {}_{\bm{a}}E,\theta)$ be poly-stable parabolic Higgs bundle on $(X,D)$ with trivial parabolic degrees which is locally abelian.
+By the celebrated Simpson-Mochizuki correspondence \cite[Theorem 9.4]{Moc06}, a parabolic Higgs bundle $(E,{}_{\bm{a}}E,\theta)$ on $(X,D)$ is poly-stable with trivial parabolic {Chern classes} and locally abelian if and only if it is induced by a tame harmonic bundle over $X-D$ defined in \cref{sec:prolongation}.
+Based on this deep theorem, our theorem can thus be restated as follows. \begin{cor} Let $(E, {}_{\bm{a}}E,\theta)$ be a locally abelian poly-stable parabolic Higgs bundle on a projective log pair $(X,D)$ with trivial parabolic {Chern classes} so that the Higgs field $\theta$ has nilpotent residues on $D$.
 Let $L$ be a line bundle on $X$ equipped with a smooth metric $h_L$ so that its curvature $\sqrt{-1}R(h_L)\geq 0$ and has at least $n-k$ positive eigenvalues.
-Let $P$ be a nef line bundle on $X$.
+Let {$B$} be a nef line bundle on $X$.
 Then for the weight 0 filtration $\diae$ of $(E,{}_{\bm{a}}E,\theta)$, one has